 Nonfinancial — Nancy Helm-Estabrooks has no relevant nonfinancial relationships to disclose.

-Financial — Colleen Karow is employed by The College of Saint Rose; receives salary.
+Financial — Colleen Karow is employed by The College of Saint Rose; receives a salary.

-Financial — Colleen Karow has intellectual property rights and ownership interest in Communication Disorders Resources.
+Financial — Colleen Karow has intellectual property rights and an ownership interest in Communication Disorders Resources.

 Nonfinancial — Colleen Karow receives Lumosity software for cognitive wellness research program from Lumos Labs.